This Day In Music: October 14

 October 14, 1979 ~ Contemporary classical composer Marcus Paus, full name Marcus Nicolay Paus, born in Oslo, Norway ~ Son of singers Ole Paus and Anne-Karine Strøm.
 Critically acclaimed contemporary classical composer.
 Wrote chamber music, choral works, orchestral works, operas, symphonies.
 Paus referred to himself as a “melodist” and “anarcho-traditionalist”

-October 14, 1978 ~ Usher Raymond IV, mononymoulsy known as R&B, pop, hip-hop singer, songwriter Usher born in Dallas, Texas, USA ~ Rose to fame with his sophomore album, 1997's My Way which spawned the hits Nice And Slow, You Make Me Wanna and My Way.
+October 14, 1978 ~ Usher Raymond IV, mononymoulsy known as R&B, pop, hip-hop singer, songwriter Usher born in Dallas, Texas, USA ~ Rose to fame with his sophomore album, 1997's My Way which spawned the hits Nice & Slow, You Make Me Wanna and My Way.
 Also known for subsequent releases such as U Remind Me, U Got It Bad, U Don't Have To Call, Yeah, Burn, Love In This Club, DJ Got Us Fallin' In Love, and others

 October 14, 1969 ~ R&B, neo-soul, nu jazz drummer, singer, songwriter, producer Vikter Duplaix born in Philadelphia, Pennsylvania, USA ~ In-demand studio, session musician.
 Worked with Erykah Badu, Jazzanova, Jamiroquai, Meshell Ndegeocello, Esthero, Clara Hill, Jaguar Wright, Eric Benét, Dynamite MC, DJ Jazzy Jeff, Kenny Gamble, and others.
 As a solo artist debuted with the International Affairs album in 2002